 In 2010, Congress authorized a Port Infrastructure Development Program (PIDP) to be administered by the U.S. Maritime Administration.
 While the program remained unfunded for many years, Congress provided first-year funds of \$293 million in the FY2019 Consolidated Appropriations Act.
-Congress continued program funding at \$225 million in FY2020; \$230 million in FY2021; and \$234 million in FY2022.
-On top of this funding baseline, the Infrastructure Investment and Jobs Act (IIJA) provides an additional \$2.25 billion for the program over the next five years.
+Congress continued program funding at \$225 million in FY2020; \$230 million in FY2021; \$234 million in FY2022, and \$212 million in FY2023.
+On top of this funding baseline, between FY2022-26 the Infrastructure Investment and Jobs Act (IIJA) provides an additional \$2.25 billion for the program or roughly \$450 million/year.

-In four short years, the PIDP program has become a critical source of federal assistance to reconstruct docks, improve road and rail access, expand storage capacity and modernized cargo handling equipment.
-To date, ten Great Lakes ports have received more than \$93 million for critical infrastructure investments.
+In five short years, the PIDP program has become a critical source of federal assistance to reconstruct docks, improve road and rail access, expand storage capacity and modernized cargo handling equipment.
+To date, twelve Great Lakes ports have received more than \$154.53 million for critical infrastructure investments.